Mountchicken/Efficient-Deep-Learning/README.md

 </div>

 ## 1.Introduction
 - With the rapid development of deep learning, more and more people are flocking to this field, including me.
 As a former rookie, I have experienced various problems during my deep learning process, so I create this repo here to record some tricks that can make you have an efficient deep learning.
-You are also welcome to raise PR and give some of your tips!
+You are also welcome to raise a PR and give some of your tips!

 ## 2.Efficient Coding
 - Strategies to code efficiently.